MG At Auto Expo 2023: All EVs And Hybrids Showcased And Being Evaluated For India | CarDekho.com

 eHS

 One of the top MG cars being evaluated for the Indian market is the eHS.
-The mid-size plug-in hybrid SUV would be the first of its kind in India if launched.
+The midsize plug-in hybrid SUV would be the first of its kind in India if launched.
 Internationally, the eHS comes with a 1.5 turbo-petrol engine that makes 162PS and 250Nm.
-It also gets a 16.6kWh battery pack that gives the eHS an electric-only range of 52km.
+It also gets a 16.6kWh battery pack that provides a claimed electric-only range of 52km.

 eMG6

 The eMG6 is a sporty sedan, also powered by a plug-in hybrid powertrain.
-It can do the nought to 100kmph spring in six seconds and gets advanced driver assistance system features as well.
+It can do the nought to 100kmph sprint in six seconds and gets advanced driver-assistance systems as well.

 eRX5

-The MG eRX5 is another mid-size electric SUV contender in the carmaker’s global lineup.
-It also packs ADAS tech and a plush interior packaged into distinctive exterior styling.
+The MG eRX5 is another midsize electric SUV contender in the carmaker’s global lineup.
+It also packs ADAS and a plush interior packaged into distinctive body.

 Euniq 7

 And finally, the Euniq 7, MG’s production-ready hydrogen-based fuel cell electric vehicle, was the last showcase from MG at the Auto Expo 2023.
-It uses MG’s third-gen fuel cell technology, PROME P390, and gets a 6.4kg hydrogen tank.
-This tank can be refuelled in just three minutes and the fuel cell-powered MPV claims a range of 605km.
+It uses MG’s third-generation fuel cell technology, PROME P390, and gets a 6.4kg hydrogen tank.
+This tank can be refuelled in three minutes and the fuel cell-powered MPV offers a range of 605km.

 Also Read: Facelifted MG Hector And Hector Plus Launched At Auto Expo 2023

-Which of the above-stated MG models would you like to see in India?
+Which of the above-mentioned MG models would you like to see in India?
 Let us know in the comment section.

 Check out more Auto Expo 2023 content here